selamgit/AI-powered-data-driven-decisions-for-Ethiopian-import-export-business/README.md

 The project has three major stages:

-1. Data Collection and Visualizing current market from different data sources such as UN and the World Bank and official governmental sites.
+1. Data Collection and Visualizing current market from different data sources such as UN, the World Bank and official governmental sites.

 2. Data Cleaning, Categorization and Normalization.